 If you want to read Amazon customer reviews on the mixcube, click here.

 Now that I’ve shaken your view of reality let me tell you about the five hidden features on the back of powered mixcubes.
 If you’re considering buying one, this info is pretty important so read on…

 If you want to read reviews of the Avantone Mixcube on Amazon, please click here.
 (Links to the cream one but that’s where the reviews are.)

 5 Hidden Features of the Avantone Mixcube

 - Balanced jacks – Thankfully, these babies come with a TRS/XLR combo jack so whether you like your connectors pointy or sheathed, the mix cube will accommodate.
-Implied in the name is that these are balanced connections.
-This means any RF interference is cancelled leading to a more noise-free connection.
+The name implies that these are balanced connections.
+They cancel RF interference which leads to a more noise-free connection.

 - Ground lift switch – Further eliminating your noise problems is this handy feature.
 A small, but well-built and aesthetically pleasing, switch on the back will lift the ground (impressive feat for a small switch, really) and eliminate any hum you might have going on coming from your power supply.
 Being that I’m not an electrical engineer, I have no idea how this actually works.
 Suffice it to say it’s a switch, it works and I like it a lot.

 - Indented volume knob – I mentioned this feature in my last post.
 This is a great feature to have for several reasons.
 Whether you use a calibrated monitor level, such as the K System, or not, it’s handy to keep your mix cube at the exact same level should you ever want to change it’s volume.
 Being that it’s an analog piece, I do feel it has a sweet spot in the middle.
 You can hit it perfectly by feeding it a controlled signal from a digital source – such as your computer.